Martha MacKenzie: Storylines

 Martha then suffers the pain of losing Jack when he is accidentally shot by Angelo Rosetta (Luke Jacobz).
-Whilst grieving, Jack's cousins, Xavier (David Jones-Roberts) and Hugo Austin (Bernard Curry) arrive in Summer Bay for the funeral and she takes them into her home.
+Whilst grieving, Jack's cousins, Xavier (David Jones-Roberts) and Hugo Austin (Curry) arrive in Summer Bay for the funeral and she takes them into her home.
 Martha later falls for Hugo and they begin a relationship.
 A few months later, Martha is led to believe that Hugo is going to propose to her, but instead he ends their relationship, leaving Martha confused and upset.
 Martha is then kidnapped by Hugo's ex-wife Suzy Sudiro (Tasneem Roc).
 Angelo saves Martha and she assists him with the capture and arrest of Derrick Quaid (John Atkinson).

 Martha discovers that Hugo is part of a people smuggling racket and she tells him that she wants nothing more to do with him.
 Martha then believes that she has witnessed Hugo's murder.
 She later discovers that he is alive and that he went into a witness protection programme.
 Some criminals come after Hugo and his family.
 Martha, Xavier and Gina Austin (Sonia Todd) are captured and held hostage.
 Hugo and Tony manage to overcome the criminals and the others manage to free themselves from drowning in a tank at Martha's farm.

-Detective Gordon Eaves (Lewis Fitz-Gerald) is sent to the Bay.
+Detective Gordon Eaves (Fitz-Gerald) is sent to the Bay.
 Hugo, who is hiding at Martha's farm, overhears him and recognises him as the cop that he and the others paid off when he was involved in the people smuggling racket.
 Martha makes this aware to Angelo who agrees to go to Martha's farm with Eaves.
 On the way, Eaves threatens Angelo to go along with his plans.
 Eaves shoots Hugo and then flees the scene.
 Hugo is rushed indoors and Martha phones local doctor, Rachel Armstrong (Amy Mathews).
 Eaves is caught by Angelo, Tony and Charlie Buckton (Esther Anderson).
 Angelo then arrests both Hugo and Martha.
 As Angelo is driving them to the police station, he suddenly stops and lets them out.
 He tells Hugo to punch him to make it look like he and Martha had overpowered him and escaped.
 Martha thanks Angelo for letting them leave together.
 Hugo and Martha use Angelo's police car to escape and they flee the Bay, leaving behind their family and friends.